 Kirk Page has worked in film, television and theatre as a performer, movement consultant and director for more than 20 years.
 As a choreographer, dancer and physical theatre practitioner he has worked with Legs on The Wall, the Melbourne Commonwealth Games Opening Ceremony, Bangarra Dance Theatre and Force Majeure.

-His directing credits include: Co-Director for Bathurst Circus and Physical Theatre Festival Catapult 2012; Director To Whom It May Concern at the Australian Centre for Theatre and Television; Associate Director Circus Oz Blakflip training program; Assistant Director Bloodlandwith STC and Posts in the Paddock with My Darling Patricia.
+Most recently he was the Movement Director for the critically acclaimed production of Dogged for Griffin Theatre Company.
+Other directing credits include: Co-Director for Bathurst Circus and Physical Theatre Festival Catapult 2012; Director To Whom It May Concern at the Australian Centre for Theatre and Television; Associate Director Circus Oz Blakflip training program; Assistant Director Bloodland with Sydney Theatre Company and Posts in the Paddock with My Darling Patricia.

-Kirk is NORPA’s Associate Artistic Director and the director of Djurra, a new NORPA work premiering in 2017.
+Kirk is NORPA’s Associate Artistic Director and the director of Djurra.
 He is also the director of Horse’s Mouth – a program for emerging indigenous artists in partnership with Beyond Empathy.